dahlia-lib/dahlia/docs/usage/programmatic.rst

     </div>

 Terminals support a wide range of colors that are not covered by the base format codes.
-Wool can use hex codes to display a specific color as well.
+Camellia can use hex codes to display a specific color as well.

 .. code-block:: python

-    from wool import wprint
+    from camellia import wprint
     wprint("use &[#1793d1]ars&r")